Quasi-isometry classification of right-angled Artin groups II: several infinite out cases: Preliminaries

 Let $X$ be a metric space.
-We use $d_{H}$ to denote the Hausdorff distance and use $N_{R}(Y)$ to denote the $R$-neighbourhood of a subspace $Y\subseteq X$.
-Two subspaces are \textit{coarsely equivalent} if they have finite Hausdorff distance.
+We use $d_{H}$ to denote the Hausdorff distance and use $N_{R}(Y)$ to denote the open $R$-neighbourhood of a subspace $Y\subseteq X$.
+Two subspaces $A$ and $B$ are \textit{coarsely equivalent} if they have finite Hausdorff distance. $A$ is \emph{coarsely contained} in $B$ if $A$ is contained in the $R$-neighborhood of $B$ some $R>0$.
 A subspace $V\subseteq X$ is the \textit{coarse intersection} of subspaces $Y_1$ and $Y_2$ if $V$ is at finite Hausdorff distance from $N_R(Y_1)\cap N_{R}(Y_2)$ for all sufficiently large $R$.
 In general the coarse intersection of two subspaces might not exist.